rochabr/firebase-custom-auth/README.md

 This project provides an API written in GO that exposes an endpoint which receives a externally provided token and creates a firebase custom token based on that.

-For it to work, a firebase project needs to be created and a service account file named "service-acc.json" needs to be generated from the project options.
+For it to work, a firebase project needs to be created and a service account file named "service-acc.json" needs to be generated from the project options and placed in the root folder.

 - Dockerfile generates a docker image.
 - app.yaml pushes the project to appengine